Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 • If you start a match with 5 or 6 players but more members of your team arrive after the game has started, they must wait until the next centre pass and wait for permission from the umpire before joining the game.

-• If a school is called to the court and does not arrive, they will forfeit the game.
+• If a school is called to the court and does not arrive, the opposing team will start and play for 3 minutes.
+Should the team still not arrive after 3 minutes they will forfeit the game.
+Should the team arrive within the 3 minutes the game will continue from the point they joined.

 • After the game, all players and coaches are asked to leave the court immediately so that the next game can begin on time.